TiborThompson/KanbanApp/README.md

 npx expo start -c

-# or us a simulator
+# or use a simulator